Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/x/x264/README.md

   * Trivial port of the EasyConfig for 20210414, but with a change to the location where we copy the licensing information.

+### Version 20231019 from CPE 23.12 on

+  * Trivial port of the EasyConfig for 20230226, but we started using Python f-strings and also worked a bit on the sanity checks.